shichao-an/notes/docs/bd/ch1.md

 These challenges make it difficult even to reason about a system is doing.
 Part of making a Big Data system robust is avoiding these complexities so that you can easily reason about the system

-It’s imperative for systems to be *human-fault tolerant*, which is an oft-overlooked property.
-In a production system, it’s inevitable that someone will make a mistake, such as by deploying incorrect code that corrupts values in a database.
+It's imperative for systems to be *human-fault tolerant*, which is an oft-overlooked property.
+In a production system, it's inevitable that someone will make a mistake, such as by deploying incorrect code that corrupts values in a database.
 If you build immutability and recomputation into the core of a Big Data system, the system will be innately resilient to human error by providing a clear and simple mechanism for recovery.

 #### Low latency reads and updates